kontainapp/guide-examples/install/readme.md

   docker.service
   ```

-  *Note*: If Docker is not present, you can install Docker On Fedora/RHEL systems using (instructions from here)[https://docs.docker.com/engine/install/fedora/] or for Ubuntu using (these instructions)[https://docs.docker.com/engine/install/ubuntu/].
+*Note*: If Docker is not present, you can install Docker On:
+* Fedora/RHEL systems using [instructions from here](https://docs.docker.com/engine/install/fedora/)
+* or for Ubuntu using [these instructions](https://docs.docker.com/engine/install/ubuntu/)
+* Also please use [these instructions](https://docs.docker.com/engine/install/linux-postinstall/) for the ability to run Docker without using 'sudo'

 # Install Kontain
 ```bash